jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 I do not think that I have ever seen such deadly paleness in a woman’s face.
 Her lips, too, were bloodless, but her eyes were flushed with crying.
 As she swept

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 173

 silently into the room she impressed me with a greater sense of grief than the banker had done in the morning, and it was the more striking in her as she was evidently a woman of strong character, with immense capacity for self-restraint.